thomashope/thomashope_xyz/README.md

 image: /2022/path/to/image.png
 ```

-You can previous the rendered social card using [this site](https://www.opengraph.xyz/url/https%3A%2F%2Fthomashope.xyz%2F) or on [twitter](https://cards-dev.twitter.com/validator).
+You can preview the rendered social card using [this site](https://www.opengraph.xyz/url/https%3A%2F%2Fthomashope.xyz%2F) or on [twitter](https://cards-dev.twitter.com/validator).

 ## How to Update the Favicon